 If too much current flows through the driver, it will overheat and eventually fail.
 Another reason for overheating could be a build-up of dirt or dust on the heat sink of the driver.
 If this happens, heat cannot dissipate properly and again, the driver will overheat.

 It’s important to keep your LEDs clean and free from dust build-up to prevent this problem.
+Finally, another common cause of overheating is simply using a lower quality or cheaperLEDdriver.
+Cheaper models are often not designed properly and do not have adequate cooling mechanisms in place.

 This means they are more likely to overheat when used for long periods of time or at high intensities.
 Always use a good quality LED driverto avoid this issue altogether!